 - For an employee paid by the hour, the hourly rate is, of course, his or her regular rate.
 For overtime hours, the employee must be paid one and one-half times the hourly rate for all hours worked in excess of 40 in the workweek

 - The regular rate of a pieceworker is computed the same way as for an hourly employee, but a pieceworker’s overtime rate is only one-half the regular rate

 - For salaried employees, the regular rate is calculated by dividing that salary by the number of hours for which the salary is intended to cover, if that time is 40 hours or less.
 If the salary covers a period longer than the workweek, the workweek equivalent must be computed in order to determine the regular rate of pay.
 A monthly salary, for instance, is converted to its equivalent weekly wage by multiplying that salary by 12 (months in the year) and dividing that product by 52 (weeks in the year)

+What if you do two or more different types of work at varying wage rates during a single workweek?
 There are two ways to calculate the regular rate here.
 One way is to divide total earnings for the week (again, minus exclusions) and dividing the earnings by the total number of hours worked at all jobs in the week.
 Overtime compensation is due in the amount of one-half times the regular rate for hours worked in excess of 40.

 Under the second method, overtime may be computed based on rates not less than one and one-half times the rates applicable to the job, but for this method to apply:

 - The employee’s hourly earnings must at least equal the minimum wage